-The senior executive team only receive performance share units under the Share Unit Plan as equity-based incentives.
+The senior executive team now only receive performance share units under the Share Unit Plan as equity-based incentives.
 The vesting of 75% of these grants is tied to post-grant relative common share performance over a three-year period which is how we tie long term compensation to share performance.
-For performance share unit awards made to senior executives in 2018 under the Share Unit Plan, which vested in 2021, 60% of those awards vested in accordance with IPC's share performance relative to the applicable peer group.